AbhishekLekhwar/Chat-App/README.md

 # Chat-App
-This is multiuser chat application develop in java
+This is multiuser chat application develope in java